palkan/logidze/README.md

 rake db:migrate
 ```

-You can provide `limit` option to generate to limit the size of log (by default it's unlimited):
+You can provide `limit` option to `generate` to limit the size of the log (by default it's unlimited):

 ```ruby
 rails generate logidze:mode Post --limit=10